IS-UMK/lemkis/concurency/advanced/README.md

 ## Lock free stack example

 Unfortunately (as for now) no compiler supports <hazard_pointer> header yet.
-However to get a tasteof HPs:
+However to get a tasteof HPs we provide some examples.
+To understand what is going on let us explain two concepts:
+1. **retired object** refers to an object that is no longer part of an active data structure but cannot be immediately deallocated due to potential ongoing access by other threads.
+The retirement process ensures that the object is safely removed from the structure while deferring its reclamation until it is confirmed that no hazard pointers are referencing it.
+2. **std::hazard_pointer_domain** is a core component of the C++26 Hazard Pointers API that manages groups of hazard pointers and retired objects for safe memory reclamation in concurrent programs.
+It acts as a synchronization boundary for memory reclamation operations.
+   1. Objects retired to one domain are only checked against hazard pointers within that domain.
+   2. Multiple domains: Allow separate lock-free data structures to operate independently without cross-contamination.
+   3. Owns all hazard pointers created for its domain.
+   4. Manages retired objects queued for deferred reclamation.

 ```cpp
 #include <hazard_pointer>